1. (Chemistry) the process by which the core elements are extracted from a chemical solution

 With a head office in Melbourne as well as affiliates in all other states, Lixivium can deliver its services to various locations for organisations Australia-wide.

 Lixivium’s dedication and commitment to providing the highest quality consulting services has earned us an esteemed reputation in the marketplace.

 "To apply comprehensive best practice analysis, in order to enhance performance and facilitate the growth of our clients’ businesses"

-As Psychologists, we are specifically trained in the design, evaluation and implementation of a wide range of best-practice and evidence-based approaches to organisational issues.
+As consultants, we are specifically trained in the design, evaluation and implementation of a wide range of best-practice and evidence-based approaches to organisational issues.
 We pride ourselves on our valid, innovative and effective approach in designing solutions and programs across a myriad of cultures and industry sectors.